-Solid Copper Hollow Point (SCHP) Bullets Explained
+Solid Copper Hollow Point: SCHP Bullets Explained

-Solid copper pistol ammo will have the familiar large hollow opening at the end but rifle versions will have a wider range of options most of the time.
-The different types of rifle ammo are for different sized game and the hollow point in copper can expand in a variety of useful ways depending on the intended target.
-A deer hunting ammo will be much different than a varmint ammo for instance.
+The solid copper hollow point bullet (SCHP) can be used in both rifle and pistol ammunition.
+Solid copper pistol ammo has the familiar large hollow opening at the end, but rifle versions have a wider range of options.
+The different types of rifle ammo are for different sized game, and the hollow point in copper can expand in a variety of useful ways, depending on the intended target.
+A deer-hunting ammo, for example, will be much different than a varmint ammo.

-Solid copper hollow points can be used in most places that have gone “lead-free” including ranges and hunting areas.
+Solid copper hollow points can be used in most places that have gone “lead-free,” including ranges and hunting areas.
 There are several manufacturers of SCHP bullets, with Magtech and Barnes being the most well known.

 Solid Copper Hollow Point Features

 - Lead-Free: Today, many regions simply don’t allow lead to be used in any capacity.
 This could be on a public land or shooting range, and more seem to be following this trend every year.
 Lead causes pollution to groundwater if bullets accumulate, which harms wildlife, plants and eventually humans.
 A solid copper bullet bypasses any and all of these issues.

 - Hollow Point: The hollow point has long been the “stopping power” king, which will probably not change any time soon.
 Hollow point bullets expand on impact, creating a very large wound channel that’s more likely to bring down an intruder, enemy, animal or unlucky can or bottle.
 The other advantage with the rapid expansion is that unlike full metal jacket bullets, the hollow point will be much less likely to overpenetrate and hurt bystanders.